 Principal Investigator: Erin Furtak

 ELEvATE is funded by the REESE program at the NSF.
-This is a study that follows three teams of high school biology for four years as they iteratively develop, enact, and revise formative assessments linked to a learning progression for natural selection.
+This is a study that follows three teams of high school biology teachers for four years as they iteratively develop, enact, and revise formative assessments linked to a learning progression for natural selection.
 The effectiveness of the formative assessments is determined by tracing changes in teacher practice and student learning.

 Principal Investigator: Joe Polman